 “Email is a wonderful thing for people whose role in life is to be on top of things.
 But not for me; my role is to be on the bottom of things.” —Don Knuth

-Please note: I get so much email that it’s impossible for me to respond to most of it!
+Please note: I get so many emails that it’s impossible for me to respond to most of them!
 (If I did, I’d have no time to actually, you know, write anything.)
 It’s nice to hear from readers and fans, and I read everything, but I just can’t write back to everyone.
 Forgive me in advance.
 (PS.
 I’m better at responding to newsletter subscribers.
 If you just want to say hi, tweet at me.)

 Shoot an email to me directly: firstname.lastname@example.org

 Like, follow and connect with me on social media!

 Like, follow and listen to my music!

 Like, follow and buy my books!

 Joel E. Crosby